 The term of individual patents depends upon the legal term of the patents in the countries in which they are obtained.
 In most countries in which we file, including the United States, the patent term is 20 years from the earliest date of filing of a non-provisional patent application.
 In the United States, a patent claiming a new FDA-approved biological product may be eligible for a limited patent term extension under the Hatch-Waxman Act, which permits a patent restoration of up to five years for patent term lost during product development and FDA regulatory review.
-The restoration period granted on a patent covering a product is typically one-half the time between the effective date of an IND and the submission date of a marketing application (such as a BLA), plus the time between the submission date of a marketing application and the ultimate licensing date.
-Patent term restoration cannot be used to extend the remaining term of a patent past a total of 14 years from the product's licensing date.
+The restoration period granted on a patent covering a product is typically one-half the time between the effective date of an IND and the submission date of a marketing application (such as a BLA), plus the time between the submission date of a marketing application cannot be used to extend the remaining term of a patent past a total of 14 years from the product's licensing date.
 Only one patent applicable to a licensed product is eligible for the extension, only those claims covering the approved product, a method for using it, or a method for manufacturing it may be extended and the application for the extension must be submitted prior to the expiration of the patent in question and within 60 days after approval of the relevant marketing application.
 A patent that covers multiple products for which licensing is sought can only be extended in connection with one of the licenses.
 The USPTO reviews and licenses the application for any patent term extension or restoration in consultation with the FDA.
 Similar provisions are available in Europe and other foreign jurisdictions to extend the term of a patent that covers an approved drug.
 In the future, if and when our products receive FDA approval, we expect to apply for patent term extensions on patents covering those products.
-We plan to seek patent term extensions to any of our issued patents in any jurisdiction where these are available, however there is no guarantee that the applicable authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and if granted, the length of such extensions.
+We plan to seek patent term extensions to any of our issued patents in any jurisdiction where these are available, however there is no guarantee that the applicable authorities, benefit from a particular therapeutic product; identify patients likely to be at increased risk for serious side effects as a result of treatment with a particular therapeutic product; or monitor response to treatment with a particular therapeutic product for the purpose of adjusting treatment to achieve improved safety or effectiveness.
+Companion diagnostics are regulated as medical devices by the FDA.
+In the United States, the FDCA and its implementing regulations, and other federal and state statutes and regulations govern, among other things, medical device design and development, preclinical and clinical testing, premarket clearance or approval, registration and listing, manufacturing, labeling, storage, advertising and promotion, sales and distribution, export and import, and post-market surveillance.
+Unless an exemption or FDA exercise of enforcement discretion applies, diagnostic tests generally require marketing clearance or approval from the FDA prior to commercialization.
+The two primary types of FDA marketing authorization applicable to a medical device are premarket notification, also called 510(k) clearance, and approval of a premarket approval ("PMA").